Stories

 You may already know your equipment is in need of replacing and are tempted to shave a few dollars off the front-end cost investment by choosing standard efficiency equipment.
 At first, the standard efficiency unit may appear cost-effective, but choosing this route doesn’t account for the year-over-year cost that will come with running it as compared to high-efficiency equipment.

-One customer recently realized the benefits of choosing high-efficiency natural gas cooking equipment in his restaurant Chic Chic Chicken.
-Kanwaljeet (Lucky) Randhawa installed two large vat fryers and two combination ovens in his newly built restaurant and is already seeing annual natural gas and cost savings.
-He’s even noticed that the quality of the food is much better as you can control the temperature and the food cooks faster with high-efficiency units.
+One customer realized the benefits of choosing high-efficiency gas cooking equipment in his restaurant Chic-Chic-Chicken.
+Kanwaljeet (Lucky) Randhawa installed two large vat fryers and two combination ovens in his newly built restaurant and quickly saw annual gas and cost savings.
+He even noticed that the quality of the food was much better as you could control the temperature and the food cooked faster with high-efficiency units.
 At the end, he even received $14,000 back in FortisBC rebates!

 The cost of missing out on rebates